 - In a severe crisis or in war the propulsion disabler might be viewed as a qualitatively new form of warfare at sea not yet seen in the modern era.
 The world at large is rapidly being transformed by robotics and ever-growing computational power.
 It is obvious that navies are caught up in this vast transformation of human activity.
 One of its plausible long-term manifestations may well be many thousands of small, distributed, unmanned “robot” PDs challenging the dominance of the relatively few hundreds of manned warships that comprise established power on the surface of the sea today.

 Capabilities and Employment Concepts

 Emerging technologies are likely to enhance such capabilities, while efforts to reduce or mask the detectable signatures of traditional big ships are less likely to keep pace.
 PDs would mainly be delivered by air or submarine, though surface ships could also be armed with them for use in offensive blockade.
 A highly likely use would be as the warhead for stationary mines.
 Aircraft might deliver PDs against many enemy civil ships fairly rapidly over a wide area.
+Because of their size, it cannot be excluded that small numbers of PDs could be delivered by cruise or ballistic missile.
+In the latter case, the missile would not have to hit its target—the golfer’s hole-in-one; it would only have to hit the green or just the frog’s hair.
 Submarines might deliver many tens of PDs from modules already under development for other uses, or of new specialized types.